Helwan: Ecclesiastical history

 Alphocranon was important enough in the Late Roman province of Arcadia Aegypti to be a suffragan of its Metropolitan Archbishop of Oxyrhynchus.

 Its bishop, Harpocration, participated in the First Council of Nicaea in 325.
 The bishopric is mentioned in two Notitiae Episcopatuum.

 Titular see

 No longer a residential diocese, Alphocranon is today listed by the Catholic Church as a Latin Catholic titular bishopric, nominally restoring the diocese since 1933, but no incumbent is recorded.

 Administrative subdivisions and population

-In the 2017 census, Helwan had 521,239 residents in 8 shiakhas:
+In the 2017 census, Helwan had 521,239 residents in 8 shiakhas (census blocks):

 Economy

 Local industry includes iron, steel, textiles and cement.
 The area has hot sulphur springs, an astronomical observatory, the Helwan University and a burial chamber (discovered in 1946).
-It is the terminus of Cairo's light rail Metro Line 1.
-Also trams in Helwan serve the people.
+It is the southern terminus of Cairo's light rail Metro Line 1.
+Also trams in Helwan used to serve the people.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).
 Owing to its proximity to Cairo, its average monthly temperatures are quite similar, but it has a quite different distribution of humidity and its diurnal average temperature variation is slightly larger.